glubbfreund/stefundolis_srv_time_mod/README.md

 # Stef und Olis Server time mod

 This mod is the new version which doesnt use commandblocks and redstone.
 It uses the bedrock javascript API to make a custom daycycle with a clock on the bottom right.
-It also comes with some little custom entity behaviors.

 - Custom Daycycle (longer)
 - Clock on the bottom right